oracle/python-oracledb/doc/src/user_guide/aq.rst

     end;
     /

-This example creates a JSON queue suitable for sending JSON data messages.

 Enqueuing Messages
 ==================

 To send messages in Python, you connect and get a :ref:`queue <queue>`.
-The queue can be used for enqueuing, dequeuing, or both as needed.
+The queue can then be used for enqueuing, dequeuing, or for both.

 **Using RAW Payloads**